-The postpartum season a beautiful juxtaposition—beautiful because of the miracle baby you get to snuggle but also difficult as the exhaustion, emotional roller coaster and thoughts of “will I ever sleep again” set in.
+The postpartum season is a beautiful juxtaposition—beautiful because of the miracle baby you get to snuggle but also difficult as the exhaustion, emotional roller coaster, and thoughts of “will I ever sleep again” set in.

 Why do women deal with adrenal fatigue postpartum?